rishavbhowmik/xdb/README.md

 So If you are a pro and see something good can come out of this project or wish to drive it to something better, please feel free to contribute.

 And if you are a beginner or some who just wants to learn Rust or how Databases work, I am sure you can learn and experience a lot from this project.
-This project requires everything, right from using FileSystem, Data Structures, understanding of core concepts of Rust, Multithreading, Concurrency, Channeling, Mutexes, Networking, Auth, etc.
+This project requires everything, right from using FileSystem, Data Structures, understanding of core concepts of Rust, Multithreading, Concurrency, Channeling, Mutexes, Networking, Auth and making tests for all of them, etc.

 **Let's have some fun!**